Connecticut Route 20: History

 In 1922, the alignment of modern Route 20 was designated as two separate state highways: Highway 133 from Route 8 in Colebrook to Route 10 in Granby, and Highway 343 from Route 187 in East Granby to Route 159 in Windsor Locks.
 In the 1932 state highway renumbering, Route 20 was established as a single route incorporating old Highways 133 and 343, with an additional extension east of the Connecticut River along old Highway 105 (modern Route 190) to Stafford Springs (ending at what was then Route 15).
 Route 20 crossed the Connecticut River on Bridge Street and overlapped US 5 into Thompsonville.

 The Barkhamsted Reservoir was filled in the 1940s causing Route 20 to be relocated to go around the north end of the reservoir.
 Route 20 was also shifted southward near Windsor Locks around the same time to make way for an air base, which is now Bradley International Airport.
 The relocation of Route 15 in 1948 to the new Wilbur Cross Highway (then a four lane surface road) also resulted in an eastward extension of Route 20 to end at the new highway.

 The Bradley Airport Connector, an expressway connecting the airport to I-91, was constructed and opened to traffic in 1961.
 When the new expressway opened, Route 20 was relocated to use most of the Connector and was truncated to end at I-91.
 Route 140 was extended west across the Connecticut River to use the former Route 20 alignment in Windsor Locks and Route 190 was extended east to use the former alignment between Enfield and Union.

 Expansion of Route 20

 Since the 1960s, it was suggested that the connector be elongated to serve other northern Connecticut towns.
-The highway would extend westward to U.S. Route 44 in Barkhamsted and go eastward over I-91 and along Route 190 to I-84.
+The highway would extend westward to US 44 in Barkhamsted and run eastward over I-91 and along Route 190 to I-84.
 This proposal never went anywhere.
 Another similar proposal was made in 1967.
-This one stated that the expressway would go west into Granby center and east to I-84.
+This one stated that the expressway would run west into Granby center and east to I-84.
 This proposal also never followed through.